rdlauer/articles/blues/geofencing/geofencing.md

 - `MapContainer.js` loads the Google Maps script and provides a host container for...
 - `Map.js` which shows our map.

-In the interest of space (and time) we aren't going to cover every single aspect of the web app (especially since the full source is [available here](https://github.com/rdlauer/notecard-heatmap/tree/main/web)).
+In the interest of space (and time) we aren't going to cover every aspect of the web app (especially since the full source is [available here](https://github.com/rdlauer/notecard-heatmap/tree/main/web)).
 However, we should cover a few critical aspects.

 ### Firebase?